spine-examples/todo-list/GETTING-STARTED.md

 }
 ```

-An aggregates validates the command upon own state and produces events as the result of the command
+An aggregate validates the command upon own state and produces events as the result of the command
 handling.
 In case of `LabelAggregate`, the `CreateBasicLabel` command handler produces
 `LabelCreated` event.